DeepLearnI/demo-project/TUTORIAL.md

 ```

-Now we need a configuration file.
-Create a new file called
+Now we need a configuration file to standardize the model entrypoint for serving.

+Right-click on the the `text_generation_simple` folder and create a new file called
 `foundations_package_manifest.yaml` and paste the following text into it:

 ```yaml